 Before the advent of computers in bridge, it was more common to learn/understand bridge scoring.
 Now with so much online bridge (or only online bridge during a pandemic) even fewer people learn it.

-Nowadays, this topic is often glossed over as newbies learn the game.
+As a result, this topic is often glossed over as newbies learn the game.
 The computer (or "Bridgemates") do all the work.

 However, a basic understanding of scoring is important to the strategy of bidding.